These days it feels like your budget needs to be positively elastic to stretch to any overseas holiday, let alone a visit to London.

 You can fork out for one of the ubiquitous open double-decker bus tours, or you can create your own for a fraction of the price!
 Swipe your Oyster Card and climb aboard the bus route of your choosing (Route 9 between Hammersmith and Aldwych will give you a great taste of city sights).
 Alternatively, just wing it and go on a mystery tour on the first double decker that comes along.

 Basically, not switching off data roaming on your Aussie mobile phone is a red-carpet invitation to travel bankruptcy.
 Instead, go in to one of the mobile phone shops on any high street in the UK capital and purchase a pre-paid sim from O2, Vodafone or 3UK.
-You’ll be instantly connected to the Internet and friends and family back home at a reasonable price.
-Free Wi-Fi is also widely available in London.
-Check out Timeout’s handy guide to where you can surf the net for nix.
+You’ll be instantly connected to friends and family back home at a reasonable price.
+Free Wi-Fi is also widely available in London, including at most tube stations.

 You can see some top West End shows at discounted prices by lining up at the official TKTS booth in Leicester Square, but you should also check out the independent theatres — where you can pick up a ticket for as little as $10.
 Cheap doesn’t mean low quality though, and you can enjoy gems like La Boheme and Fawlty Towers in quirky, out-of-the-way theatres with plenty of character.